lkodinsson/MARS/Fantasy/ItemCrafting.md

 This is the simplest form of magic item craft.
 Scrolls are made by inscribing the details of how to cast a spell into a some form of paper (generally of negligible value) or a page in a book.
 A scroll can only contain enough information for one spell.
 While technically the scroll itself is not magical, it does use the same crafting rules.
 Only spells provided by the arcana skill can be made into scrolls.

-Only the bare minimum base magic cost of a single spell is required for determining the cost of scrolls.
-No other multipliers are applied.
+The cost to make a scroll is equal to the base magic cost multiplied by 1½.

-For example: if you wanted to make a scroll of the spell *arcane missiles*, it would simply be 2 multiplied by 20, for a total of 20.
+For example: if you wanted to make a scroll of the spell *arcane missiles*, it would be 2 multiplied by 10, for a base magic cost of 20.
+Multiply that by 2, for a total cost of 40.

 ### Limited Use Items